art-carnieto/art-carnieto/README.md

 - 😄 Pronouns: he/him.
 - 🔭 I’m currently working as an IT Technical Support in MGR and looking for new opportunities.
 - 🌱 I’m currently learning programming in Android using Kotlin and Italian.
 - 📫 Get to know me on [LinkedIn](https://www.linkedin.com/in/arthur-carnieto/).
-My favorite way of professional communication, please feel free to check my profile, connect with me or send me a message!
+It is my favorite way of professional communication, please feel free to check my profile, connect with me or send me a message!
 - 💬 Ask me about...
 Anything, really!

 #### [it]